 Happy New Year,

-An old friend, long time ago, once told me if I wanted to achieve any kind of habit, behavior, or lifestyle change, I should make sure to work on it the first day of the year.
+He said if you want to make any behavior or lifestyle change, make sure to work on it the first day of the year.

 Not only does it work, but amazingly well.